wolfSSL/documentation/wolfSSL/src/chapter11.md

 Inside the `str_cli()` function, `Writen()` and `Readline()` are replaced with calls to [`wolfSSL_write()`](group__IO.md#function-wolfssl_write) and [`wolfSSL_read()`](group__IO.md#function-wolfssl_read) functions, and the `WOLFSSL` object (`ssl`) is used instead of the original file descriptor(`sockfd`).
 The new `str_cli()` function is shown below.
 Notice that we now need to check if our calls to [`wolfSSL_write`](group__IO.md#function-wolfssl_write) and [`wolfSSL_read`](group__IO.md#function-wolfssl_read) were successful.

 The authors of the Unix Programming book wrote error checking into their `Writen()` function which we must make up for after it has been replaced.
-We add a new int variable, `n`, to monitor the return value of [`wolfSSL_read`](group__IO.md#function-wolfssl_read) and before printing out the contents of the buffer, recvline, the end of our read data is marked with a `\0`:
+We add a new int variable, `n`, to monitor the return value of [`wolfSSL_read`](group__IO.md#function-wolfssl_read) and before printing out the contents of the buffer, `recvline`, the end of our read data is marked with a `\0`:

 ```c
 void